saarteag2/Test2/Filtering_README.md

     3b. combine_and_clean.sh #source code at the end of filter_annotated_transmission_summary_qsub.sh to give you a single filtered output file.

 ## 3. Overview of analysis based filtering scripts:
 Filtering can be conducted for the two types of transmission summary files: flat (filter_flat_annotated_transmission_summary.py) and family aggregation (filter_family_aggregation_annotated_transmission_summary.py).
-Both script have a set of required arguments and noteworthy arguments:
+Both scripts have a set of required arguments and noteworthy arguments (see below).

 #### Required Arguments:
   1. **--input_db**: absolute path to input file (annotated flat file)